- 8.1 Health & Safety - Policy

 These guidelines provide information on the system of first aid provided by the University.
 The guidelines include information about selection, nomination and training of first aid officers, payment of allowances, and maintenance and administration associated with of first aid kits.
 These guidelines together with further information about first aid and links to other relevant websites can be accessed from the first aid webpages.

 The University is committed to the prevention of accidents, injuries and diseases and the prompt return of injured or ill staff to safe and durable work.
 This procedure outlines the responsibilities of supervisors and staff members in the program and the role of the Return to Work Co-ordinator in arranging involvement of insurers, doctors and rehabilitation providers.
-Further information can be obtained from the Safety and Wellbeing web page.
+Further information can be obtained from the Staff Connect intranet.

 8.7 Workplace Adjustment Procedures (PDF, 194Kb)